 About our Boer Goats

-I have dreamed of having goats on my farm since I was a young child.
-Goats on pasture are an excellent way to keep invasive plants and brush at bay by utilizing those weeds that cattle would not touch.
-Further more as our pastures consist of shallow bedrock with ridges there are some steep rocky outcrops; the goats cheekily flaunt their ability to climb these steep embarkments (where cattle dare not walk) utilize all available areas of our pastures.
+I’ve dreamed of having goats on my farm since I was a kid.
+Goats on pasture are a great way to keep invasive plants and brush in check by eating the weeds that cattle won’t touch.
+Plus, with our pastures consisting of shallow bedrock and ridges, we have some steep, rocky outcrops.
+The goats, of course, love to show off their ability to climb where cattle wouldn’t dare, making full use of every inch of our pastures.

 We take biosecurity very seriously.
-Our goats are tested annually for CAE and Johne’s and the results have all come back as negative.
+Our goats are tested annually for CAE and Johne’s and the results have always come back as negative.
 We have also never had a case of CL.